TomAnthony/itermocil/README.md

 | `command`  | A command to run in the current window.
 Ignored if `panes` is present
 | `commands` | An array of commands for run in the current window.
 Ignored if either `panes` or `command `is present
 | `focus`    | This is currently unsupported in iTermocil
+| `here`     | Uses the current window as the layout’s first window.
+Only a single window can have this option

 ### Panes